September 28th, 2026

 Imagine a day when humans and dogs unite to kick rabies to the curb!
 World Rabies Day is all about raising awareness and spreading the word on how to prevent this nasty virus.
 It's a global call to action that encourages vaccination for pets and education for people.
 So, whether you're a dog lover, a cat enthusiast, or just someone who enjoys a bite-free life, it's time to join the pack and help ensure rabies is nothing more than a spooky tale from the past.
 Grab a leash, a vet, and a rabies fact sheet and let’s howl for a rabies-free world!

-Written by: Carlos Hernandez Carlos Hernandez - (updated: October 9th, 2024 at 3:22AM)
+Written by: Carlos Hernandez Carlos Hernandez - (updated: September 21st, 2025 at 8:03PM)

-Understanding Rabies: A Deadly Viral Disease
+Understanding Rabies: A Viral Threat to Health

-The Importance of Vaccination
+The Critical Role of Vaccination

-The Role of Post-Exposure Prophylaxis (PEP)
+The Significance of Post-Exposure Prophylaxis (PEP)

-Commemorating World Rabies Day
+Celebrating World Rabies Day

-Working Towards a Rabies-Free Future
+Envisioning a Rabies-Free Future

-What You Can Do
+How You Can Contribute

 Timeline